OpenNeuroDerivatives/ds000231-fmriprep/README.md

 # ds000231 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds000231](https://openneuro.org/datasets/ds000231).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds000231](https://openneuro.org/datasets/ds000231).

 ## Methods